 6. Bake snacks in a solar oven by gluing a piece of foil to construction paper and turning it into a cone.

 Place it in the sun and wait a few hours for the food to cook.
+By absorbing the heat from the sun, the black construction paper reflects it around the food, therefore “cooking” it.
 Kids learn how the sun heats and cooks food and how to cook without electricity.

 7. Have young kids practice “cooking” by making goop and flower cupcakes.

 Ready to make flower cupcakes for a fun science experiment for kids?
 Of course, you can’t eat them, but they sure are fun to make and they encourage kids’ sensory skills and imagination.

 Have your child gather fistfuls of grass and dandelion flowers and mix all the ingredients listed here together.
 They’ll see that their “cake” mix is an interesting concoction of solid and liquid.
 This activity is good for outside, sensory, and messy play.

 Directions and additional information are available on The Imagination Tree.